 Habitat for Humanity is a nationwide and international effort to provide affordable housing for all.
 Along with their enthusiasm and skills, students work to dramatically change a family's life.
 Volunteering to aid in building new houses has many long term effects.
 It helps to break the cycle of poverty and provides stability and security.
 Working as a team, our students, moderators and parent vounteers put into action their concerns for others in the community.
 MC Habitat encourages volunteers and welcomes supporters from the Malden Catholic family.

 Lancers Drama is an extra-curricular club that brings students together in the spirit of arts and performance.
-Students not only get an opportunity to act on stage, but to meet new friends and peers.
-It also offers the chance to grow in several skills, such as public speaking, self-confidence, construction and organizational abilities as well as other talents.
+Students not only get an opportunity to act, but to meet new friends and peers.
+It also offers the chance to grow in several skills, such as public speaking, self-confidence, construction, and organizational abilities.

-Our normal performance schedule includes three shows: a fall production in early December, the State Drama Festival sponsored by the Mass.
-Educational Theatre Guild throughout the month of March, and a student-directed production in May.
+The normal performance schedule includes three shows: a fall production in early December, the State Drama Festival sponsored by the MA Educational Theatre Guild throughout the month of March, and a spring production in May.

 Lancers’ Drama is a very busy world and invites all to be a part of our exciting program.

-Lancers-in-Action was started in March 2002 in order to introduce a student-run organization into the MC community that would focus on improving several aspects of school life: community, spiritual life, and service.
-LIA's goal is to improve upon all of these areas in many different ways.
-Lancers-in-Action is a working group which works for and in conjunction with the Campus Ministry Team.
+Lancers-in-Action was started in March 2002 to introduce a student-run organization into the MC community that would improve several aspects of school life: community, spiritual life, and service.
+LIA's goal is to improve upon all these areas in many ways.
+Lancers-in-Action is a group that works for and in conjunction with the Campus Ministry Team.
 Through Lancers-in-Action, Malden Catholic Campus Ministry encourages many types of charitable works.
-We believe our students should have sensitivity to the sufferings of others, especially the less fortunate.
+We believe our students should have a sensitivity to the sufferings of others, especially the less fortunate.
 This is accomplished by unselfishly working for justice.
-Membership is open to all students of any grade level.

 The Math Team has about a dozen meets during the course of the academic year, six of which are meets for the New England Mathematics League (NEML).
 The team participates in the league that sponsors the meets between some 190 High Schools throughout New England.
 Team members receive a mail packet containing the individual contests (six per year).
 Students in all of the participating schools take these 6 problem contests on the same day (a designated Tuesday each month) and scores of the top five students are forwarded to the league.
 Membership is open to all interested students.

-Mock Trial is a competitive activity that simulates the Massachusetts Court System.
+Mock Trial is a competitive activity that simulates the Massachusetts court system.
 The team consists of students, who begin meeting in November.
 Trials begin in January and continue through March.
-Each team will participate in at least three trials.
+Each team participates in at least three trials.
 The top team in each region advances to the playoff tournament.
 From there, a single elimination tournament results in a state champion being decided.
-The state winner earns the right to go to the National Mock Trial tournament.
-New members are always welcome, and are asked to make the organization their primary extra-curricular commitment for the winter season.
+Alumni of the Mock Trial program have gone on to attend top-tier colleges including Boston College, Bowdoin College, Georgetown University, Holy Cross, and Harvard.
+New members are always welcome.

 Moderator: Mr. Robert Gregory